-Psychotherapy is a talking therapy that is used to help people with a wide range of emotional and psychological issues.
-A psychotherapist is a trained professional who provides a safe environment for you to talk and will help improve your mental health.
+Psychotherapy is a talking therapy used to help people with a wide range of emotional and psychological issues.
+A psychotherapist is a trained professional who provides a safe environment for you to talk to and improve your mental health.

 What does a Psychotherapist do?

-A Psychotherapist is trained to listen to you and enable you to have a deeper insight into the issues that may be troubling you.
-There are many different methods and schools of though in Psychotherapy and each individual therapist will have their own style.
-Some of the techniques that psychotherapist use include, role playing, visualisations or dream interpretation.
-Some psychotherapists also train in more specialised methods such as dance therapy, art therapy or therapy using hypnosis.
 The different methods and techniques will suit some people more than others.
-Research has shown that there is not one method or school of therapy that is the best, the most important factor in the success of the therapy is the quality of relationships between therapist and client.
-So it is really important to find a therapist who feels right for you.
+Research has shown that there is no one method or school of therapy that is the best.
+The most critical factor in the therapy's success is the quality of relationships between therapist and client.
+So it is essential to find a therapist who feels right for you.

 To find out more about each of the therapist's approach, treatment plans, pricing and availability by clicking on their biographies and contacting them directly.